What is atrial fibrillation?

 This includes managing underlying heart disease, high blood pressure, thyroid problems,

-a healthy weight, and not smoking.
-Drink only in moderation.
+maintaining a healthy weight, and not smoking.
+Drink alcohol only in moderation, if

+at all.
 If you have an alcohol abuse problem, consider getting help.

 How can I manage atrial fibrillation?